cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

    Determines how, where, and what to execute when tasks are ready

    - script, environment, job submission, remote hosting, etc.
-   - workflow-wide defaults in the *root* namespace
+   - workflow-wide defaults in the *root* family
    - a nested family hierarchy with common properties inherited by related tasks